 WHY do this?!
 What’s the Point of Sensation Based Interviews?!

 The shortest answer to this question is: I have a hunch there is something important to be learned by researching a sensation-description layer.
-For a longer reply, below I note some specific ways that I can imagine this type of information may be useful in cognitive research.
+For a longer reply, below I note some personal interests, as well as some specific ways that I can imagine this type of information may be useful in cognitive research.
 Hopefully my examples will stir your own imagination and curiosity, bringing forth new perspectives on research.

 * SB interviews may be a useful design step for cognition experiments.
 That is, by gaining detailed information about where and how felt-activation occurs in a person during a given task before an experiment is completely designed, a researcher may be better equipped to understand how/which and where to place quantitative recording devices.
 To say this another way, this possibility would be to follow the flags of sensation to the location/region most activated.
 Then the researchers might assemble an appropriate interdisciplinary team, as related to the body region of felt-activation.
 Such a “following the flag” design method can be contrasted with heading straight to a pre-determined recording device/body region, such as fMRI.